clux/kubecon2022/source/slides.md

 notes:
 - api is generic, same interface for all pods
-- can do all the things, delete, delete_collection, create, patch
+- can do all the things, delete, delete_collection, watch, replace, create, patch

 ---
-### Api Runthrough 3
+### Api Patch

 ```rust
 let pods: Api<Pod> = Api::default_namespaced(client);